Sibo-Ding/ECO395M-ML-Homeworks/Exercise 4/Exercise-4-Answer.md

 To distinguish red wines from white wines, I use K-means to cluster data into 2 clusters.
 Then I count the number of reds and whites in each cluster.
-In the below table, each row is a cluster, and each column is whether a wine is red or white.
+In the below table, each row is a cluster, and each column is a color of wine.
 The algorithm can distinguish reds from whites, as most whites are in cluster 1 and most reds are in cluster 2.

     ##
     ##      red white